Short-Lease Bridging Loans

 A short-lease bridging loan (or lease extension bridging loan) is used to extend the leasehold of a property.

-If you’re looking to purchase a property with under 75 years left on the lease, the property is likely to be sold at a discount to its freehold value.
-The lease is then extended, ideally on completion, and the property value increases dramatically overnight.
+They’re used to fund the purchase of a property with under 75 years left on the lease, which is usually being sold at a discount to its freehold value.

 What is a leasehold property?